 2020 Palisades Homeless Count – January 22: Volunteers are needed and encouraged to sign up!

 Message from the Vice-Chair David Card

-Don’t forget to visit the PPCC Calendar for information about upcoming events of interest to Palisadians.
+We encourage the community to visit the PPCC Disaster Readiness page for a wealth of information on how to protect against wildfires and other disasters.
+And don’t forget to visit the PPCC Calendar for information about upcoming events of interest to Palisadians.

 Additionally, in response to community concerns about LADWP water bills, LADWP Community Liaison Deborah Hong advises PPCC that Palisades residents who believe they have been overbilled should contact her at firstname.lastname@example.org, providing name, address, contact information, account number & nature of the complaint; she will in turn refer each complaint to a customer service representative for individual follow-up.

 Last but not least, we continue to send best wishes to immediate past PPCC Chair George Wolfberg as he battles ongoing serious medical issues.
 George has resigned as Chair and is now Chair Emeritus.
 Nomination of a replacement for the Chair position and a vote for board approval will take place at the 1/23 board meeting.